itsRajat/integrations-challenge/findings/README.md

 - I tested the requests & responses in the network tab in developer tools during development of everything as well.
 - Used bash & curl a lot to perform actions on orders first, then proceeded to implement that specific action in the file in JS.

-This was quite challenging for me to be honest, as I had more experience in Frontend and no experience with Typescript.
-But I definitely feel like a better developer after this challenge & really enjoyed it, despite not having slept properly the last 2 days haha.
+This was quite challenging for me to be honest, as I had more experience in Frontend and no experience with Typescript and I ran into a lot of problems that I haven't mentioned here.
+But I definitely feel like a better developer after this challenge & really enjoyed it, despite the lack of sleep haha.

-Sending you a request with my data that includes the Findings & the Code asynchronously, will be awaiting a response.
+I've attempted this challenge as well as I could, I hope you find the code satisfactory.

 Thank you for reading,
 Rajat.